Kyriosity/convert-smth/readme+/_project_concepts.md

     + Presentation

 ## Conversion

-Conversion between units of the same nature (measure) is one of cornerstones of this lib.
+Conversion between units of the same nature (measure) is one of the cornerstones of this lib.
-Primarily there're two methods:
+Primarily there are two methods:
 + tabled
 + functional

 ### Rational (tabled)

 *Rational* since based on a cross factor, a case of linear invertible function (always works two-way).
-Example: foots to meters and vice versa.
+Example: feet to meters and vice versa.

 ### Functional

-Functions are usually non-linear relations, desribed by formalae.
+Functions are usually non-linear relations, described by formalae.
 Quite many of them are one-way (a good example in mathematics is hashing).

 ## Presentation